 Addiction to painkillers ravages an individual’s body so much that it alters the circuits that are responsible for reward and mood behaviors as well as causes damage to other systems in the body.
 As a result of this, abruptly stopping the painkiller of choice will lead to severe withdrawal symptoms.
 Such symptoms include oxycodone, hydrocodone, codeine, Dilaudid, and fentanyl.
 Once access is limited either by the doctor no longer prescribing or due to lack of funds, a person addicted to painkillers will often turn to abuse heroin as well.
 For all of this highly addictive drug, detox is necessary to safely withdraw from the drug or drugs of choice.
 For opioid addiction, Allure Detox in West Palm Beach provides a safe and effective, medically assisted detox program.

 The most common withdrawal symptoms from Opioids include diarrhea, chills, abdominal pain, body aches, mood swings, and depression.
 These symptoms, while not life-threatening, can be agonizing and intolerable.
 This can last for days or weeks and varied depending on how long an individual misused, how much they took, and by what method.
-Going through withdrawals without professional assistance almost always leads to the individual succumbing to their addiction and return to their misuse of the drug or drugs.
+Going through withdrawals without professional assistance almost always leads to the individual succumbing to their addiction and returning to their misuse of the drug or drugs.

-Pain Management and Drug Detox
+Pain Management and drug detox

-The goal of pain management in addiction treatment is to assist the individual in tapering off of their drug of choice and finding alternative methods to relieving their pain.
+The goal of pain management in addiction treatment is to assist the individual in tapering off of their drug of choice and finding alternative methods to relieve their pain.
 Due to the difficulty of withdrawing from painkillers, medications are used during detox to help ease the person out of dependency and reduce symptoms.
 There are different methods used, including methadone, benzodiazepines, barbiturates, and buprenorphine.

 At Allure Detox, one option we use to treat the chemically dependent person is Suboxone.
 Suboxone is a form of buprenorphine combined with naloxone.
 Buprenorphine is an opioid partial agonist.
 This means that it partially binds to the opioid receptor, which blocks the effects of other opiates, suppresses the withdrawal symptoms, and decreases drug cravings.